markthr/data-compression/README.md

 Public read-only variables follow the convention of appending an underscore to their name(`foo_`) for the underlying field and then only providing a getter which follows the same name (`foo()`).
 Fields are not declared `const` in order to make matrices trivially constructable and freely assignable.

+**Current Work:**

+1. Chroma subsampling will generate jagged multichannelmatrices so support for jagged matrices should be added.
+Partial support should be sufficient because the 2D submatrix for a given channel will not be jagged.
+Jaggedness will be introduced because the submatrix for each channel might not be equal.

+2. A method for functions which accept a multichannel matrix to coerce deep const.
+It is desirable for a function to specify that it will not modify any data in a matrix it takes as a parameter, but `Multichannel_Matrix<T>` cannot be coerced to `Multichannel_Matrix<const T>`.
+This issue is discussed [in this blog](https://brevzin.github.io/c++/2021/09/10/deep-const/).

+3. Add a shallow copy constructor to leverage the ability to use `shared_ptr` to make non-owning matrices.

 #### Data: `std::shared_ptr<std::vector<T>> data`